-“Our business is integrated with digital and physical that speaks to both media and tastemakers,” he explains, “a pop-up allows our team to create and maintain relationships that are essential for not only our agency but also our partners.”
+Rob Reedy, founder and CEO of the brand communication agency Echos, agrees that popping up is the future.
+“Our business is integrated with digital and physical that speaks to both media and tastemakers,” he says regarding Parasol Projects’ pop up for his agency: “A pop-up allows our team to create and maintain relationships that are essential for not only our agency but also our partners.”

-He decided that his agency’s first pop-up experiment would be by-appointment–only.
-Rob and his team were thus able to showcase the products from many of the different outdoor lifestyle brands the agency represents.
-Members of the media and relevant tastemakers were given time and space to peruse through bags, bicycles, running shoes, water container, apparel, tripods, motorcycle jackets, helmets, and even energy supplements among other products on display.
+Reedy decided to make his agency’s first pop up experiment operate by appointment only.
+That way, he and his team were able to directly showcase the products from many of the different outdoor lifestyle brands the agency represents.
+Members of the media and relevant tastemakers were given time and space to peruse through bags, bicycles, running shoes, water containers, apparel, tripods, motorcycle jackets, helmets, energy supplements, and other products on display.

-“I’ve been around pop-ups, showrooms and everything in between for a long time so coming into the Parasol camp was a seamless transition,” Reedy reports, “what made the experience amazing was the level of commitment Parasol gave to our team.
-We loved it every minute of the experience.”
+“I’ve been around pop ups, showrooms and everything in between for a long time, so coming into the Parasol camp was a seamless transition,” Reedy says.
+“What made the experience amazing was the level of commitment Parasol gave to our team.
+We loved every minute of the experience.”

-When asked if he’d consider popping-up again, his answer was straight to the point: “It is now part of our business model and will continue every year.”
+Would Reedy consider popping up again?
+His answer was straight to the point.
+“It is now part of our business model and we will continue every year.”